AnhyDev/AnhyLibAPI/README.md

 #### Adding Using Gradle

-To use AnhyLingo in your Gradle project, add the following lines to your project's `build.gradle` file:
+To use AnhyLibAPI in your Gradle project, add the following lines to your project's `build.gradle` file:

 ```groovy